DavidCarl/Databases_Course/Task-1/readme.md

 ## Disclaimer

 This is made on a unix based system and made for a unix based system, I cannot offer support for anything else.
 If you dont have a unix based system, I recommend you strongly to get one!
+Either on a virtual machine, a VPS or even dual boot / full linux install.
+I can recommend Ubuntu as a good start.

 ## Installation